Bicycles have the speed of (slow) cars but the vulnerability of pedestrians, so these three don’t mix well in the city.

 - Cyclists must often cross car lanes to turn left, and remain a “sitting duck” while waiting

 Fortunately, this problem has already been solved.
-The best practice for intersection design is to use “island” curbs that force cars into slower turns with a clearer view of cyclists, while keeping cyclists on a predictable and protected path.
+The best practice for intersection design (especially in the city) is to use “island” curbs that force cars into slower turns with a clearer view of cyclists, while keeping cyclists on a predictable and protected path.
 This also provides a safe solution to the sitting-duck problem for left turns.

 3. Slow cars down with features, not signs

 Lower car speeds make roads safer for everyone—drivers included.
 Speed-limit reductions avert many collisions in the first place, and reduce the severity of injuries when collisions do occur.